afpineda/SimWheelESP32-SimHub-Plugin/README.md

 `PluginsData\Common\ESP32SimWheelPlugin\`
 folder relative to your installation folder.
 Files are named by serial number: one file per device and LED group.

+## Known issues

+### Low frame rate (FPS)

+Firmware versions up to and including 6.11.2, and plugin versions up to and including 2.4.0 will show very low performance with pixel control/telemetry data.
+Please upgrade to the latest versions.